madibabaiasl/MobileRobotGPT4LLaMA2024/README.md

 # Dependencies
 Our implementation was developed and tested on Ubuntu 22.04.4/Python 3.10.12.

-Libraries and their respective dependencies build form:
+Libraries and their respective dependencies build from:

 LLM Implementation: llama.cpp (llama-2-7b-chatQ5_K_S)